KittyGiraudel/SJSJ/_glossary/NIGHTWATCHJS.md

 ---
 title: NightwatchJS
-description: a framework for browser automated testing
+excerpt: a framework for browser automated testing
 ---

 # NightwatchJS